shutter-network/rolling-shutter/rolling-shutter/docs/rolling-shutter_shutterservicekeyper.md

 ### SEE ALSO

 * [rolling-shutter](rolling-shutter.md)	 - A collection of commands to run and interact with Rolling Shutter nodes
-* [rolling-shutter shutterservice dump-config](rolling-shutter_shutterservice_dump-config.md)	 - Dump a 'shutterservice' configuration file, based on given config and env vars
+* [rolling-shutter shutterservicekeyper dump-config](rolling-shutter_shutterservicekeyper_dump-config.md)	 - Dump a 'shutterservicekeyper' configuration file, based on given config and env vars
-* [rolling-shutter shutterservice generate-config](rolling-shutter_shutterservice_generate-config.md)	 - Generate a 'shutterservice' configuration file
+* [rolling-shutter shutterservicekeyper generate-config](rolling-shutter_shutterservicekeyper_generate-config.md)	 - Generate a 'shutterservicekeyper' configuration file
-* [rolling-shutter shutterservice initdb](rolling-shutter_shutterservice_initdb.md)	 - Initialize the database of the 'shutterservice'
+* [rolling-shutter shutterservicekeyper initdb](rolling-shutter_shutterservicekeyper_initdb.md)	 - Initialize the database of the 'shutterservicekeyper'